-In keeping with State of Vermont and CDC guidelines, and to ensure the health and safety of our students and their families, arrival days at Norwich will be restricted.
-As previously communicated, students should arrive to campus with no more than two adults.
+In keeping with State of Vermont and CDC guidelines, and to ensure the health and safety of our students and their families, arrival days at Norwich will be restricted as they were in the fall.
+Students should arrive to campus with no more than two adults, a limit of one adult is highly encouraged.
 Families will not be allowed to tour the campus nor to assist their students in moving belongings into rooms.
-We understand how disappointing this may be for families, especially for those who are sending their child to college for the first time.
-You will get an opportunity for a final hug in farewell before you drive away, but you will be asked to only do so briefly and to remain within the vicinity of your vehicle, reducing contact with other families, students and arrival staff.
+You will get an opportunity for a final hug and farewell before you drive away, but you will be asked to only do so briefly and to remain within the immediate vicinity of your vehicle, reducing contact with other families, students, and arrival staff.

 Arrival Day Logistics:

 - Students and families should arrive on their pre-selected arrival day during their two-hour registration block.